ethyca/fides/docs/fidesops/docs/guides/saas_config.md

     - `data_path`: The expression used to access the collection information from the raw JSON response.
     - `postprocessors` An optional list of response post-processing strategies.
 We will ignore this for the example scenarios below but an in depth-explanation can be found under [SaaS Post-Processors](saas_postprocessors.md)
     - `pagination` An optional strategy used to get the next set of results from APIs with resources spanning multiple pages.
 Details can be found under [SaaS Pagination](saas_pagination.md)
+    - `grouped_inputs` An optional list of reference fields whose inputs are dependent upon one another.
+For example, an endpoint may need both an `organization_id` and a `project_id` from another endpoint.
+These aren't independent values, as a `project_id` belongs to an `organization_id`.
+You would specify this as ["organization_id", "project_id"].

 ## Example scenarios
 #### Dynamic path with dataset references